Pradeepkamma/JavaCodeStreak/day1/README.md

-Check is a Number is Positive or Negative in Java
+1) Check is a Number is Positive or Negative in Java

    Example

    Input : num = 11

    Output : Positive

+2) Check Whether a number is Even or Odd in java

+   Example

+   Input : num = 10

+   Output : Odd